saurabhkthakur/Indian_Food_MultiClass_Classification-/README.md

 ## Approach
 * Created a Image Scraper to scrape Image and to increase this number furthur, tried data augmentation techniques to get enough data to train neural network.
+* Trained on different state of art CNN networks.

+## Result
+Achieved accuracy of 0.89